Learning pathways

 One of RCM Sparks' primary goals is to provide accessible, long-term learning pathways for children from underrepresented groups.
 Our activities and partnerships are carefully designed to achieve this goal.

-In the 2021-22 academic year
+In the 2024-25 academic year

 For children in local boroughs

-Working closely with the Tri-Borough Music Hub, we run a programme designed specifically for children in the Royal Borough of Kensington & Chelsea, the London Borough of Hammersmith & Fulham and the City of Westminster.
-We form partnerships with local schools and nurseries, always striving to make quality music education available to those who otherwise might not be able to afford it and where provision is lacking.
+Working closely with the Tri-Borough Music Hub and the RCM Junior Department we run a series of programmes for young people in the Royal Borough of Kensington & Chelsea, the London Borough of Hammersmith & Fulham and the City of Westminster and/or for those who meet one of RCM Sparks' eligibility criteria.
+We are always striving to make quality music education available to those facing barriers or where provision is lacking.

 Mini Sparks (ages 0-3)